rozariot/FFShark_Wireshark_Integration/sample_packets/README.md

 # Sample Packets Info

 These packets were generated using the `test_packets.py` script.
-The eEhernet MAC and IP addresses are all randomly generated.
+The Ethernet MAC and IP addresses are all randomly generated.

 ## Naming convention
 `<network_layer>_<transport_layer>_<application_layer>_<min>_to_<max>.txt`